ackertyson/vue-dmresource/README.md

 MyApi = new API name [, custom_route_config]
 ```

-`ApiName` is how you refer to the API in your component; `name` will be appended
+`MyApi` is (in this example) how you refer to the API in your component; `name`
-to each request URL (see above) and would typically correspond to a subroute of
+will be appended to each request URL (see above) and would typically correspond
-your backend API; see example below.
+to a subroute of your backend API; see example below.

 You can specify an exact URL by including `exact: true` in your route
 definition.
 In most browsers including a leading `/` will cause that URL to be